The CRESLI Seal Research Program monitors seal populations and continues

 composition of the animals at these sites.

-Based upon the studies conducted
+Based upon the studies conducted by CRESLI and other

-by CRESLI's scientists there are 26 sites around Long Island that seals have
+groups there are 26 sites around Long Island that seals have

 are integral parts of CRESLI's Seal Research Program.
 Many students and